 Photo courtesy U.S. Department of Defense

-With any airplane crash, there are many unanswered questions as to what brought the plane down.
+There are usually many unanswered questions as to what brought the plane down.
 Investigators turn to the airplane's flight data recorder (FDR) and cockpit voice recorder (CVR), also known as "black boxes," for answers.
-Following any airplane accident in the United States, safety investigators from the National Transportation Safety Board (NTSB) immediately begin searching for the aircraft's black boxes.
+Following any airplane accident in the U.S., safety investigators from the National Transportation Safety Board (NTSB) immediately begin searching for the aircraft's black boxes.

 These recording devices, which cost between $10,000 and $15,000 each, reveal details of the events immediately preceding the accident.
 In this article, we will look at the two types of black boxes, how they survive crashes, and how they are retrieved and analyzed.